 Purchase that daily latte, advises financial expert Nicole Lapin.
 Surprised?
 That’s not her only unusual advice.

-“It’s not your momma’s finance lesson,” Lapin says in describing her new book, Rich Bitch: A Simple 12-Step Plan for Getting Your Financial Life Together… Finally.
+“It’s not your momma’s finance lesson,” Lapin says in describing her book, Rich Bitch: A Simple 12-Step Plan for Getting Your Financial Life Together… Finally.
 Throughout the book, she shares personal anecdotes and examples, such as how she painlessly eliminated a $5,000 credit-card balance.

 Lapin wants to take the mystery out of finance.
 She avoids off-putting conventional terms and empowers women to take control of their financial affairs.
 Lapin says that the word Bitch in her new book’s title shouldn’t be considered bad and that it really just means a woman who stands up for herself, while Rich alludes to a fulfilling life.
 A former CNBC and CNN news anchor who has been called a “money guru for millennials,” Lapin, 31, reported at the forefront of the Great Recession.